frankvdh/Meerkat/README.md

 TO DO
 -----
 This list is more-or-less in priority order.
 At the moment it is shrinking :) slowly :(
-* Revise UI to not use menu
 * Allow screen to be used vertically in heading mode
 * Indicate Mode-C traffic presence
 * Audio / Haptic alerts of collision threats
-* Further Reduce frequency of heading change updates ???
 * Use a theme to allow black background
 * Digital filtering of path to predict tracks
 * Handling of Float preference values (custom SeekBar?)